 In some cases, a particular distribution is the upstream for some software.
-Examples include Notify OSD, Ubiquity, Upstart, the Ubuntu Documentation, and Ubuntu Software Center, all of which are designed for Ubuntu first and foremost.
+Examples include Notify OSD, Ubiquity, Upstart, the Ubuntu Documentation, Ubuntu Software Center, and most Ubuntu Touch components, which are designed for Ubuntu first and foremost.

 In these cases, the benefit of keeping generic bugs and distribution-specific bugs separate is less than the cost of having two possible places to report bugs about exactly the same software.
 But even when this is obvious, which of the two is the best place is not.
 For example: